knative/docs/docs/install/operator/knative-with-operators.md

 kubectl logs -f deploy/knative-operator
 ```

-## Installing the Knative Serving component
+## Install Knative Serving

-To install Knative Serving you must create a custom resource (CR), add a networking
-layer to the CR, and configure DNS.
+To install Knative Serving you must create a custom resource (CR), add a networking layer to the CR, and configure DNS.

 ### Create the Knative Serving custom resource